quantapix/qnarre/docs/advanced_tf/index.md

 * Evaluating progress and results have always been too complicated
 * Simple `loss` and aggregating `metric` APIs elegantly solve it now
 * Customizing the "metering" protocol through subclassing is shown
-* Blended metering strategies are now possible as well
+* Blended, mixed metering strategies are now possible as well
 * [more detail...](./metrics.html), the [graph...](./metrics.pdf) and [runable examples...](https://github.com/quantapix/qnarre/blob/master/docs/advanced_tf/metrics.ipynb)

 ## [Keras Callbacks: Extending Their Scope And Usage](./callbacks.html)